mahatosumit/mahatosumit/README.md

 ---

-<h3 align="center">"Bridging Mechatronics and Artificial Intelligence to design the future of autonomous systems."</h3>
+<h3 align="center">"Combining Mechatronics and Artificial Intelligence to shape the future of intelligent mobility and robotics."</h3>